voverux/MSM-Plugin.RequestList-Set-Row-Class/README.md

   [{"columnTitle": "Priority", "columnValue": "1", "cssClassName": "row-class-priority1"},{"columnTitle": "VIP", "columnValue": "YES", "cssClassName": "row-class-vip"}]

 Style of classes used in the configuration must be defined in MSM Custom CSS specifications.

+Please ensure that you have these system settings specified:
++ Include Custom Stylesheet = ON
++ Disable User Interface Plugins = OFF

 ## Usage